mcmtilman/MathRules/README.md

 There are two types of functions:

 * Built-in functions, like "+" and "sqrt".
 These functions are implemented in Swift and cannot be overridden.
 * User-defined functions (UDF) with 0 or more arguments.
-User-defined functions may call other functions and are defined in in a RPN-style way.
+User-defined functions may call other functions and are defined in a RPN-style way.

 Calling a function requires a *context* to resolve arguments and calls to library functions.